digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 ingress-nginx-controller-admission   ClusterIP      10.245.133.50    <none>          443/TCP                      88m
 ```

-Now create a DNS A record in your DNS manager pointing to your IngressController's public IP.
+Now create a DNS A record in your DNS manager pointing to your IngressController's public IP (more details <https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/#create-a-dns-record>).

 Before creating the ssl certificate an issuer needs to be created.
 For convenience we will create an Issuer using Let's Encrypt production API.
 Replace `<your-email-here>` with the contact email that will be shown with the TLS certificate.